Comprehensive Exam Overview

 Get Your Seating Assignment

-A list of seating assignments will be posted to Canvas before the exam.
-Please find your netID in the list and note your seating assignment.
+A list of seating assignments will be posted to Canvas the day of the exam.
+Please find your netID in the list and note your seating assignment before arriving.
 Cross-reference your seat using the seating chart provided below.

 YOU MUST BE IN YOUR ASSIGNED SEAT